 In 2018, I visited my parents’ home in my hometown, Battambang.
-In the morning, while I was sitting on a red swing chair, my parents came close to me to chat.
-We were in conversation and suddenly my dad said: “Soon, we (my parents) are going to die.”
-I was stuck there by his words.
-And I know that I won’t have much time longer with them.
+One morning, while I was sitting on a red swing chair, my parents came close to chat to me.
+In the middle of the conversation, suddenly my dad said: “Soon, we are going to die,” speaking of himself and my mother.
+His words struck me deeply, and I realised that I wouldn’t have much longer with them.

-Since a young boy, my dad liked planting vegetables and fruit trees.
+Since he was a young boy, my dad had liked planting vegetables and fruit trees.
 He planted fruit trees wherever he lived.
-After he retired in 2008, from government work in a nearby province, Siem Reap, my parents returned to my dads’ hometown to live in Battambang.
-Since his return, he planted a variety of fruit trees on the plantation land.
-Fruit for our family to eat and also to sell at the local markets.
-They liked working by themselves, planting, harvesting and selling.
-Slowly, they couldn’t work hard as they were not young anymore, and it was time to slow down.
-Words of my dad have stayed in my head.
-Walking together and enjoying our morning conversations, we walked around our plantation land and observed the growing trees, fruit on the trees and also the fruit which fell down onto the dead leaves everywhere on the ground.
-Observing this nature inspired me to produce the “Sunset” series.
-In April 2019, in poetic way, with natural light under the trees, I took these photographs of failed fruits and dried leaves at my family plantation, in Battambang.
+After retiring from government work in nearby Siem Reap Province in 2008, my parents returned to their hometown of Battambang.
+Since his return, he planted a wide variety of fruit trees on their land – fruit for our family to eat and also to sell at the local markets.
+My parents liked working together: planting, harvesting and selling.
+But with age, they couldn’t work as hard and they began to slow down.

-Finally, we are going back to nature, back to the ground and the ground will be continued planting, philosophy of live & death.
+In the end, we all go back to nature, back to the earth and the new life will spring from that ground.
+That is the philosophy of live and death.

 Battambang, 2019